 The Company encounters competing products in countries with no enforced emission standards, and where low-tech systems are still being used.
 These systems can be used to convert low-power diesel engines found in these countries.
-However, converting emissions controlled high-power engines, as currently found in most countries, requires a fuel injection system, like the Omnitek system.
+However, converting emissions controlled high-power engines, as currently found in most countries, requires a sophisticated engine management system, like the one Omnitek offers.